R. C. Anderson: National Maritime Museum

-Southampton Record Society

-Anderson edited several volumes for the Southampton Records Society in the 1920s and served as Joint Hon.
-General Editor from 1931 to 1939.

-Navy Records Society

-Anderson served on the Council of the Navy Records Society and edited four volumes of documents for the Society.

 Death, memorials, and legacy

-Anderson died at the age of 93 on 2 October 1976, while living at 9 Grove Place, Lymington, Hampshire.
+Anderson died on 2 October 1976, aged 93.
 He was buried with his parents in the churchyard at St Nicolas' Church, North Stoneham, Eastleigh, Hampshire.
 A Memorial Service was held in the Chapel of the Royal Naval College, Greenwich.
 In an obituary published in the Mariner's Mirror, George Naish of the National Maritime Museum wrote of his published works, "His writings were often wantonly dull but always thoroughly trustworthy.
-He thrived on facts and figures."
-Anderson's memorial, Naish wrote, "is in the galleries and library of the Museum, well stocked with the books and ship models he loved so well and had in many cases donated."
+He thrived on facts and figures".
+Anderson's memorial, Naish wrote, "is in the galleries and library of the Museum, well stocked with the books and ship models he loved so well and had in many cases donated".

-On his death, he left the Society of Nautical Research, the Navy Records Society, and the National Maritime Museum as joint residuary legatees.
+On his death, Anderson left the Society of Nautical Research, the Navy Records Society, and the National Maritime Museum as joint residuary legatees.
 In 1984, his wife, Romola Anderson, gave the Navy Records Society a generous gift.
 As a result, the latter dedicated the fifth volume of its Naval Miscellany series, edited by the Society's Hon.
 Secretary N. A. M. Rodger, "To the Memory of R.C.
 Anderson, Historian and Benefactor".
-As Captain A. B. Sainsbury wrote in his history of the Society's first hundred years, "Dr. R. C. Anderson must be distinguished among individual benefactors, and the Society recognized his considerable generosity by dedicating a volume to his memory, a compliment intended to be as particular as Pitt escorting Nelson to his carriage."
+As Captain A. B. Sainsbury wrote in his history of the Society's first hundred years, "Dr. R. C. Anderson must be distinguished among individual benefactors, and the Society recognized his considerable generosity by dedicating a volume to his memory, a compliment intended to be as particular as Pitt escorting Nelson to his carriage".
 On the death of Romola Anderson in June 1990, the Navy Records Society received a sum of about £70,000.

 In 1997, the Society of Nautical Research created the Anderson Medal in memory of R. C. Anderson.
 There are two series of awards, the first is awarded to an exemplary volume on maritime history published during the previous year.
 The Society made its first award in this category to N. A. M. Rodger in 1998.
 The second series is awarded for lifetime achievement in maritime history.
 The Society made its first award in the lifetime achievement series in 2017 to John Hattendorf.

-Publications by R. C. Anderson
+Publications

 In addition to the following books, Anderson contributed several articles to the English Historical Review and some thirty to the Mariner's Mirror, as well as an edited selection in the Navy Record's Society's Naval Miscellany, vol. IV.